Tejaswini4119/PhishVault/README.md

 ## 👥 Team Behind **PhishVault**

-> _"Security tools don’t need to be complex — they need to be clear, effective, and built with intent."_
+> _"Security tools don’t need to be complex — they need to be clear, effective, and built with purpose."_
 > PhishVault is a focused collaborative effort that brings together structured backend engineering and thoughtful frontend development to deliver a lightweight and purposeful phishing detection system.

 ---